Epic India to Nepal

 • 1 - Delhi Namaste!
 Welcome to India.
 This Himalayan adventure kicks off in Delhi - the capital territory of India's north.
 Meet your trip leader and new travel buddies at a 6 pm welcome meeting tonight.
 If you arrive early, there's plenty to do in this wonderfully chaotic city.
 Maybe wander the streets, sip on your first chai or practice haggling in one of the many markets.
 Tonight, ask your leader for the best nightlife spots and perhaps grab a drink with your group.

-• 3 - Jaipur Kick on to Jaipur - India's super pretty Pink City.
-You'll have plenty of free time here to haggle to your heart's content at the bazaars and backstreets, where vendors sell a variety of textiles, precious and semi-precious gems and stunning blue pottery.
-Drop by one of India's finest palaces - the Royal City Palace - where the guards' moustaches are almost as impressive as the building itself.
+• 3 - Jaipur This morning, take on an optional hike at sunrise for epic views of the town and surrounding countryside.
+Get up before the sun, set out uphill and when you reach the top, watch the sky change colours as you enjoy some chai and cookies.
+Then, kick on to Jaipur - India's Pink City.
+You'll have plenty of free time here to haggle to your heart's content at the bazaars and backstreets, where vendors sell a variety of textiles, precious and semi-precious gems and blue pottery.
+Drop by one of India's finest palaces - the Royal City Palace.
 Foodies will want to hit the streets for raj kachori chaat (a big fluffy chaat served with chutney, yoghurt, chilli and potato).
 Then, maybe cool off with a lassi from Lassiwala on MI road - Jaipur's oldest and most famous lassi shop.
-Tonight, cinema buffs won't want to miss a Bollywood blockbuster at the spectacular Raj Mandir Cinema.
+Tonight, cinema buffs won't want to miss a Bollywood blockbuster at the Raj Mandir Cinema.

-• 5 - Agra Take advantage of the chance to rub shoulders with the locals today on a five-hour public bus ride to Agra - this might not be the prettiest city in the world, but the minute you see the Taj Mahal, all other worries will fade away.
-You've made it to one of the Seven Wonders of the World - India's most enduring symbol and an epic monument to love and loss.
+• 5 - Agra Take advantage of the chance to rub shoulders with the locals today on a public bus ride to Agra.
+When you arrive, you've made it to one of the Seven Wonders of the World - India's most enduring symbol and an epic monument to love and loss.
 For some reason, local families find it more interesting to take photos of you than the actual Taj Mahal!
 But you'll be too busy standing there with your mouth gaping open to notice.
-Take your time taking in the delight of this gorgeous monument and make sure you grab an epic Instagram - you won't want to forget this!
+Take your time taking in the delight of this gorgeous monument and make sure you grab a great pic- you won't want to forget this.

 • 6 - Agra - Overnight train Today is free to explore at your leisure.
-Agra Fort is a spectacular option where you can stroll the palatial gardens of this red sandstone stronghold and get some great views of the Taj Mahal from afar.
-For a meal that makes a difference while in Agra, consider visiting Sheroes Hangout, a remarkable social enterprise that supports survivors of acid attacks.
+Agra Fort is a popular option where you can stroll the palatial gardens of the red sandstone stronghold and get some great views of the Taj Mahal from afar.
+For a meal that makes a difference while in Agra, consider visiting Sheroes Hangout - a social enterprise that supports survivors of acid attacks.
 Then, it's on to the next stop - Varanasi.
 Tonight, it's time for a unique slice of Indian life aboard an overnight train.

 • 9 - India Wave goodbye to India as you travel to the border (Sunauli border crossing) and enter Nepal.
 Make sure to charge up your music and fish out your book, as it's a long day of travel today.
 Arrive in Lumbini.
 No ordinary border town, this is the birthplace of Gautama Buddha - the founder of Buddhism and one of his four holy places of pilgrimage.
 Check out the beautiful Ashoka Pillars and hop on cycle rickshaws to the Maya Devi Temple - the actual site where Buddha is thought to have been born.